 EGM 525.
-PROJECT ANALYSIS AND RESOURCE ALLOCATION THREE CREDITS

-A study of critical issues in the management of engineering projects including proposal development, mobilization, scope change, completion and termination.
+PROJECT ANALYSIS AND RESOURCE ALLOCATION THREE CREDITS development, mobilization, scope change, completion and termination.
 Performance metrics are considered in planning and tracking project cost, schedule, and resource requirements with CPM/PERT algorithms.
 Case discussions and a term project are included in the course.
 Required of all students.
 Three hours lecture per week.